 Combat-Related Special Compensation (CRSC) - CRSC is a special compensation for combatrelated disabilities.
-It is a tax free entitlement that you will be paid each month along with any retired pay you may already be receiving.
+It is a tax-free entitlement that you will be paid each month along with any retired pay you may already be receiving.

-Concurrent Retirement & Disability Pay (CRDP) - CRDP is a restoration of retired pay for Retired Soldiers with service-connected disabilities.
+Concurrent Payment of Retired Pay and Veterans Disability Compensation (CR) - CR is a restoration of retired pay for Retired Soldiers with service-connected disabilities.
 It is taxed in the same manner as your retired pay, and it is normally considered taxable income.